 3 Jalan Ceylon, Kuala Lumpur 50200 / Monday to Sunday: 430pm to 11 pm

 Located in Bukit Bintang Bijan offers a great menu of local cuisine, drinks and desserts.
-Try Kampung dishes like Masak Lemak and Ikan Panjang.
-The menu includes Australian lamb dishes cooked with local spices and a wide range of seafood including sea bass, prawns and squid.
+I suggest trying Kampung dishes like Masak Lemak and Ikan Panjang.
+The menu includes Australian lamb dishes cooked with local spices and a wide range of seafood including sea bass, prawns and squid for seafood lovers.

 Food Type: Chinese/ Asian